XalienX/3D-Pony-Creator/README.md

 # 3d Pony Creator#
 Hello, I'm very happy you are here :3 So...
-I think you wonder what's this and how it's works...
+I think you wonder what's this and how it works...

 I Created (or i'm still creating...) a tool used to create your own OC/Ponification.
 My assumptions are: Created in HTML5, no Flash (Sorry, but even Adobe is leaving from it), easy in use, powerful and most important - not only one pose.
 Just remember, it's still in progress, many functions are still not working, or are working unstable.
 But I'll be happy if you get me your feedback :).